caseyjustus/boiled-down-plate/README.md

 That's it.
 Its ready to go.

-* TODO: Add info about .sh *

-* TODO: Add contents from original readme.txt

 Contribution
 ------------
 - Fork project
 - Add features
-- Run tests
+- Run tests if necessary
 - Send pull request

 License